Jeze2/Project1-Revisited/README.md

     -This feature exhibits a notable concentration of red values above 0.
 This signifies that outlets categorized under this type tend to lead to higher sales.
   ## Shap plot group A
    ![Shap Plot](forceA.png)
-  - As we can see in the force plot above for group A:

-  -Outlet_Type_Supermarket Type3 is a strong factor pushing towards a higher sales prediction.
+  - In the force plot for group A, we can observe that Outlet_Type_Supermarket Type3 is a significant factor contributing to a higher sales prediction for the specific rows in this group.
+This indicates that for this particular subset of data, the model is influenced by the presence of Supermarket Type3 outlets, leading to an increase in the sales prediction.
+This local explainer highlights the specific feature's impact on the prediction for these rows within the chosen group.
   ## LIME plot group A
   ![LIME Plot](limegroupa.png)
-  -As we can see in the LIME explanation above, there were many factors contributing to the predicted positive impact for group A, such as:

-      -the Outlet_Type_Grocery Store

-      -The Outlet_Type_Supermarket Type3

--And for the negative side for group A such as:

-      -Item_MRP
+  -In the LIME explanation provided above, we can identify several factors that contribute to the predicted positive impact for group A. Notably, features like Outlet_Type_Grocery Store and Outlet_Type_Supermarket Type3 are influential in pushing the sales prediction in a positive direction for this specific group of data.
+On the negative side for group A, the feature Item_MRP appears to have a notable impact, leading to a decrease in the sales prediction.
+These insights from the LIME explainer shed light on the key drivers affecting the predictions for this particular subset of data within group A.

  ## Shap plot group B
   ![Shap Plot](forceB.png)
 - As we compare to Group 1, Item_MRP is still a large influence on pushing the sales prediction lower, it is evident that there is slightly more influence now from Outlet_Type_Grocery Store towards the higher sales prediction When Item_MRP is lower.
  ## LIME plot group B
   ![LIME Plot](limeb.png)
-- Outlet_Type_Grocery Store is still a major factor in the sales prediction, but there are several factors that have a stronger negative impact.
+- Outlet_Type_Grocery Store remains a significant factor in the sales prediction, but it's worth noting that there are other factors within the model that have a more pronounced negative impact on the prediction.
+While Outlet_Type_Grocery Store plays a role, there are other features that exert a stronger influence in driving the sales prediction down for the specific scenario under consideration.
+This highlights the complexity of the model's decision-making process, where multiple factors interact to determine the final prediction, with some factors carrying greater weight than others in the negative direction.